 In addition to these features, Connecteam offers a time clock app, a drag-and-drop employee scheduler, a task management system, customizable forms and checklists, and so much more.

 Connecteam is completely free for businesses with up to 10 employees.
-Plans for larger companies start at just $29 per month for up to 30 users, plus $0.50 per additional user per month.
+Plans for larger companies start at just $29 per month for up to 30 users.

 To see how the platform can help you stay connected with your employees and manage every aspect of your workforce more smoothly, get started with Connecteam today.